Whether you have recently deployed a new intranet, or you’ve had one for a long time, you probably already know the

 Also, keeping content in other applications just because it’s always been there, only leads to stale outdated information.
-To get the most out of your intranet, it should serve as a central repository for all corporate content.
+To get the most out of your intranet software, it should serve as a central repository for all corporate content.
 Here are 12 things to move to your intranet:

 While most organizations have retired the paper newsletter, many still aren’t reaping the rewards of a digital one—mostly because many people are still relying on email as their primary source of distribution.

 Posting your employee newsletter on your intranet has many advantages over email.
 The ability to ‘like’ and comment gives you immediate insight into which stories or sections generate the most interest.
 Also, having your employee newsletter on your intranet provides an identifiable location where employees know to access the latest news, rather than searching through an email inbox.
 Furthermore, if you are looking to shorten publishing cycles, moving your newsletter to your intranet allows content owners to push out relevant content as it happens (no one wants to see company Christmas party photos in February).

 Traditional corporate memos with boilerplate language do little to connect employees and create engagement.
 Your executive team is real people communicating with other people.
 Moving correspondence from leadership to your intranet helps bring this content to life.
 It allows leadership to incorporate humor, humility, and storytelling, which go a long way towards winning your employees’ attention and interest.